Git Workflow#

 • Avoid long-lived branches to minimize merge conflicts.

-• Ensure bug fixes in main are always cherry-picked to develop.
+• Ensure bug fixes in release or main are always cherry-picked to develop.

 • Clearly differentiate between fix/xxx (non-urgent fixes) and hotfix/xxx (critical production fixes).